seasonZhu/RxStudy/Pods/SVProgressHUD/README.md

 To enable this functionality, use `setHapticsEnabled:`.

-Users with devices prior to iPhone 7 will have no change in functionality.

 ## Notifications

 `SVProgressHUD` posts four notifications via `NSNotificationCenter` in response to being shown/dismissed:

 * `SVProgressHUDWillAppearNotification` when the show animation starts
 * `SVProgressHUDDidAppearNotification` when the show animation completes
 * `SVProgressHUDWillDisappearNotification` when the dismiss animation starts